Do i need life insurance?

 Over 50’s life insurance plans are put in place to assist your family in paying off a proportion of your funeral service and is not designed to pay for the funeral service as a whole.

-If you are looking to cover the entire cost of your funeral including; the service, the burial/ cremation, covering the cost of the funeral director, hearse and coffin, it may be worth looking into Funeral Cover and Prepaid Funeral plans.
+If you are looking to cover the entire cost of your funeral including; the service, the burial/ cremation, covering the cost of the funeral director, hearse and coffin, it may be worth looking into a Funeral plan and Prepaid Funeral plans.

 Depending on how long your policy runs for and the amount of your monthly premiums, the total paid into your cover may be greater than the cash sum paid out after your death.
 It is always worth checking the amount you are paying in premiums each month, multiplied by the length of your cover.